Non-inertial frames that can mimic gravitational fields

-We now look at Eq.~(\ref{eq:g2}) with rotation included, in which case it is interesting to note the appearance of \textit{fictitious-like} forces in a purely relational context.
+To compare the obtained acceleration profile with the Rindler profile in Minkowski spacetime, we simply substitute $a_n$ in the relation $T=(1/a_n) \sinh[a_0 t], X=T=(1/a_n) \cosh[a_0 t]$, where $t$ is the proper time on $C_0$.
+The resultant congruence, depicted in Fig. (\ref{fig:rindler-curved}), highlights the subtleties, discussed above, that arise when using the equivalence principle in curved backgrounds. \\\\ \textit{\textbf{Rotation:}} We now look at Eq.~(\ref{eq:g2}) with rotation included, in which case it is interesting to note the appearance of \textit{fictitious-like} forces in a purely relational context.
 Note that the Coriolis term would disappear if one chooses ${\mathbb R}^a_{\phantom{a}b}$ such that $v^b=0$; this is only possible if the congruence is shear-free and one sets ${\mathbb R}^a_{\phantom{a}b}= K^a_{\phantom{a}b}$.
 This has intriguing consequence.
-For a shear free, geodesic congruence, the evolution equation for vorticity $\omega_{ab}$ (the anti-symmetric part of $K_{ab}$) would imply $\nabla_{\bm u} \omega_{ab}=0$, which implies
+For a shear free, geodesic congruence, the evolution equation for vorticity $\omega_{ab}$ (the anti-symmetric part of $K_{ab}$) would imply $\nabla_{\bm u} \omega_{ab}=0$ \cite{poisson-toolkit}, which implies

 for the tetrad components.
 The RHS vanishes for ${\mathbb R}^\sigma_{~\beta} \propto \omega^\sigma_{~\beta}$, implying in turn the vanishing of $\dot{\mathbb R}^{\alpha \beta}$.

 Consider a congruence with zero shear, and set ${\mathbb R}^a_{\phantom{a}b}= K^a_{\phantom{a}b}$.
 Then, requiring $g^b=0$ imposes the following condition (refer Eq. (\ref{eq:gmag}), assuming $\nabla_{\bm n} \bm n=0$)